![]() | ![]() | ![]() | ![]() |

 Outside the Classroom

 Programmes for Students of Different Levels and Talents: Some of the projects may require senior students to work with junior students.
 Senior students will need to think, plan and teach, while junior students will need to work and learn throughout the course of the project.
 We have also worked with the City University of Hong Kong and the Ocean Park Conservation Fund closely on the project of rearing horseshoe crabs.
-Students with academic talents are supported to join lecture series by local universities and competitions such as ICAS, SSMSC and HKSSPC.
+Students with academic talents are supported to join lecture series by local universities and competitions such as Biology Olympiad (HK).

 Self-directed Learning Projects and Workshops: Students will carry out the insertion of fluorescent gene into the bacteria and make them glow using pipetman, PCR machine, electrophoresis gels, bacteria cultures.
 Students will get to taste and be inspired by the power of modern technology firsthand.

-“STEM for ALL and STEM for Elite” is not merely a slogan.
-The Departments of Physics, Chemistry, Biology and ICT work together to provide a diverse learning experience for students to foster problem-solving skills and entrepreneurship through STEM lessons and activities outside of school.
+The Departments of Physics, Chemistry, Biology, ICT, English Language and Visual Arts work together to provide a diverse learning experience for students to foster problem-solving skills and entrepreneurship through STEAM lessons and activities outside of school.
 We provide students plentiful opportunities to integrate their knowledge and creativity into different projects in which they experiment by trial and error.
 Students are expected to develop generic skills which facilitate their lifelong learning under the guidance of teachers.

 Curriculum Information